chaosmail/chaosmail.github.com/_posts/2018-08-07-intro-to-bigdata-hadoop-and-spark.md

 What sets *Apache Spark* aside from the other frameworks, is the in-memory processing engine as well as the rich set of included libraries (GraphX for graph processing, MLib for Machine Learning, Spark Streaming for mini batch streaming, and Spark SQL) and SDKs (Scala, Python, Java, and R).
 Please note that these libraries are for *distributed* processing, so distributed graph processing, distributed machine learning, etc. out-of-the-box.

 The amazing performance of Spark's in-memory engine comes with a trade-off.
-Tuning and operating Spark pipelines with varying amounts of data requires a [lot of manual configuration](https://spark.apache.org/docs/latest/tuning.html), going through log files, and reading books, articles, and blog posts.
-And since the execution parallelism can be modified in a fine-grained way, one has to configure the number of tasks per JVM, the number of JVMs per worker, and the number of workers as well as all the memory settings (heap, shuffle, and storage) for these executors and the driver.
+Tuning and operating Spark pipelines with varying amounts of data requires a [lot of manual tuning of configurations](https://spark.apache.org/docs/latest/tuning.html), digging through log files, and reading books, articles, and blog posts.
+And since the execution parallelism can be modified in a fine-grained way, one has to configure/set the number of tasks per JVM, the number of JVMs per worker, and the number of workers as well as all the memory settings (heap, shuffle, and storage) for these executors and the driver.

 ## Summary

 We speak about Big Data, when we speak about large volumes (> 10s GB), high velocity (> 10.000s records/second) or large variety (binary, text, unstructured, compressed, etc.) of data.
 We use Big Data system to store and process massive data sets, e.g. to perform analytics, predictions or modeling.

-Apache Hadoop is a collection of services for large-scale distributed storage and processing, mainly HDFS (a distributed filesystem), Apache Yarn (a cluster resource manager), MapReduce (a processing framework) and Apache Zookeeper (a fast distributed key-value storage).
+Apache Hadoop is a collection of services for large-scale distributed storage and processing, mainly HDFS (a distributed filesystem), MapReduce (a processing framework), Apache Yarn (a cluster resource manager), and Apache Zookeeper (a fast distributed key-value storage).

 Apache Spark is a fast (100 times faster than traditional MapReduce) distributed in-memory processing engine with high-level APIs, libraries for distributed graph processing and machine learning, and SDKs for Scala, Java, Python and R. It also has support for SQL and streaming.